dcode84/Docs/Django Docs.md

 > path("book/<str\:book_name>/", views.book, name='book')

 The book function inside the views module is used to process this url.
 The dynamic part of this url accepts a string.
 This can also be an int.

+> [!IMPORTANT]
+> The **name** attribute is going to be important once templates are introduced.
+The name can then be used in correlation with the url-tag.

 # Views